-These deer have become iconic in Scotland, and as well as encouraging tourism in some of the more remote parts of the Highlands, they also increase biodiversity and are a natural food source.
+These deer have become iconic in Scotland, not just for Stags in whisky, and as well as encouraging tourism in some of the more remote parts of the Highlands, they also increase biodiversity and are a natural food source.

 Red deer and roe deer are also joined by fallow and sika deer, who are native to the Mediterranean and Japan respectively, have made Scotland their home after some controlled release and some not so controlled escapes from country parks.

 Deer have also had a great impact on Scottish myths and legends, with stags appearing through out history.
 One of the earliest accounts of the mythicism of deer is in the Celtic legend of the goddess Flidais.
 This goddess was worshipped across Ireland and Scotland, with there also being evidence of two pre-Celtic cults that existed to worship both her and deer themselves.

 If that’s not badass enough, Flidais also had the ability to transform herself into a red or white deer at any moment.
 And speaking of white deer, later Scottish legends also hold that King David I encountered a mythical white stag when hunting on a holy day.

 Legend has it the King became separated from his men and met with a fearsome white stag.
 Impressively enough he was able to wrestle it to the ground but in doing so its antlers turned into a cross.

 Of course it fled the scene and the king was left with the cross as a reminder of his near death experience, and also that holy days might not be the best time of year to go hunting.

 These days Scotland has a much tastier national symbol, which is of course Whisky.
 But that does not mean that the two must remain separate, and in fact the stag is a common image to find in Whisky adverts and on labels.
 Stags in whisky branding is not uncommon.